tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Changelog ==

 = 1.3.0 =
-* **New feature:** Protection against brute-force and reverse-brute-force attack to `wp-login.php`.
-This is an experimental function and can be enabled on `Settings` tab.
-An IP address from country in whitelist can try to login only 5 times. `Clear statistics` can reset this retry counter to zero.
+* **New feature:** Added validation of pingback.ping through `xmlrpc.php` and new option to validate all the IP addresses in HTTP_X_FORWARDED_FOR.
 * **Fixed an issue:** Maxmind database file may be downloaded automatically without deactivate/re-activate when upgrade is finished.
+* This is the final version on 1.x.
+On next release, accesses to `login.php` and admin area will be also validated for security purpose.

 = 1.2.1 =
 * **Fixed an issue:** Option table will be updated automatically without